p2c2e/p2c2e.github.io/_posts/blog/2017-07-29-userscripts.md

 In my case, I used to use GnuCash for a long time.
 With multiple bank accounts and Credit card statements, this came in very handy.
 This use case was also the reason I started delving into jQuery.

+If you have accounts with ICICI or Standard Chartered, you can use the scripts in my github repo as-is.

 # Enhancing pages with additional information